 Swatch even helps you calculate how much yarn you would need for the whole project before you even start it (saving you from under- or over-buying, or running out of yarn ¾ of the way in).

-While working on someone else’s pattern
+Using stitch gauge while working on someone else’s pattern

 Swatch is even more important when you are working through someone else’s pattern.